chmllr/notehub/README.md

 ## About

 [NoteHub](http://notehub.org) is a free and hassle-free anonymous hosting for markdown pages.
-It can be used for publishing of markdown-formatted text.
+It can be used for publishing of markdown-formatted texts.

 NoteHub was an one-app-one-language [experiment](http://notehub.org/2012/6/16/how-notehub-is-built) and is implemented entirely in [Clojure](http://clojure.org) (ClojureScript).
 The [source code](https://github.com/chmllr/NoteHub) can be found on GitHub.